 IoT helps A LOT with processing the organization’s finances.
 Tracking tools like GPS can lend a hand with managers getting information about the employees’ absent days and their leaves.
 The location sensor will provide precise data and track the number of hours the employee has worked.
 This helps the managers in giving salaries to workers based on the same.
 With tools like a strong calculating processor that ensures zero errors, it lends great help to organizations to process employees’ salaries.

-It is obvious that a fit and fine worker will contribute more and give more money to the organization than an ill one.
+It is obvious that a fit and healthy worker will contribute more and give more money to the organization than an ill one.
 Organizations need to ensure that the health of their employees is retained and they don’t face any health issues or stress at work.
 They can monitor this by giving them smartwatches and track their overall health.
 These wearables can track their efficiency and help the businesses point out the issues faced and provide solutions to fight them.

 Modern tools like big data and IoT have entirely changed the way businesses function these days.
 Organizations can make use of these instruments to develop the business and help their employees evolve with it.